AR2202/Colourful/Documentation.md

 `evalFile examples/andExample.colour`

+or transpile the result back to a Colourful expression:

+`backtranspileFile examples/andExample.colour`

-The file contains a text consisting mostly of comments which explains what is going on in the program.
+The file contains a text consisting mostly of comments which explains what is going on in the program. the `backtranspileFile` option might be most intuitive.

 Another example that also corresponds to False and True, but uses user-defined Colours to actually call the boolean literals `False` and `True` is the file andExampleWithDef.colour.
 Transpile it like this: